graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targeting_tf2.rst

 On-device loops
 ~~~~~~~~~~~~~~~

-In the :any:`Keras with IPUs <keras_tf2>` section, we describe how to use Keras
+In the :numref:`keras` section, we describe how to use Keras to perform
-to perform training, testing and prediction.
-However, sometimes a more
+training, testing and prediction.
+However, sometimes a more sophisticated loop
-sophisticated loop is required.
-You can create these to train, test and run
+is required.
+You can create these to train, test and run inference of your
-inference of your models using a loop created inside of a ``tf.function`` - this
+models using a loop created inside of a ``tf.function`` - this is commonly known
-is commonly known as an on-device loop.
+as an on-device loop.

 By executing multiple steps of the model with an on-device loop, you can improve
 the performance of your model.
 This is achieved by creating a ``for`` loop